-A Portfolio may invest, either directly or through investments in its wholly-owned subsidiary, in the securities of U.S. and non-U.S. issuers that are issued through private offerings without registration with the SEC pursuant to Regulation S under the Securities Act of 1933 ("Regulation S Securities").
+A Portfolio may invest, either directly or through investments in its wholly-owned subsidiary, in the securities of U.S. and non-U.S. issuers that are issued through private offerings without registration with the SEC pursuant to Regulation S under the 1933 Act ("Regulation S Securities").
 Offerings of Regulation S Securities may be conducted outside of the United States.
-Because Regulation S Securities are subject to legal or contractual restrictions on resale, Regulation S Securities may be considered illiquid.
-Please refer to "Illiquid Investments" below for further discussion of regulatory considerations and constraints relating to investment liquidity.
-Furthermore, because Regulation S Securities are generally less liquid than registered securities.
+Because Regulation S Securities are subject to legal or contractual restrictions on resale, Regulatory considerations and constraints relating to investment liquidity.
+Furthermore, because Regulation S Securities are generally less liquid than registered securities, a Portfolio may take longer to liquidate these positions than would be the case for publicly traded securities.
 Although Regulation S Securities may be resold in privately negotiated transactions, the price realized from these sales could be less than those originally paid by a Portfolio.
 Further, companies whose securities are not publicly traded may not be subject to the disclosure and other investor protection requirements that would be applicable if their securities were publicly traded.
 Accordingly, Regulation S Securities may involve a high degree of business and financial risk and may result in substantial losses.